PastorL69/tron-128led/readme.md

 # TRON-128LED
 This repository consists of a few files which I bundled together for αDMD (https://github.com/pinballpower/alpha_dmd) installations

-Configured only for TRON (Serum) 128x32 LED DMD users
+Configured only for TRON (Serum) 128x32 LED DMD

 ## How to install?